Pakistani literature

 Pakistani literature (ادبیاتِ پاکستان) is a distinct literature that gradually came to be defined after Pakistan gained nationhood status in 1947, emerging out of literary traditions of the South Asia.
 The shared tradition of Urdu literature and English literature of British India was inherited by the new state.
-Over a big time of period a body of literature unique to Pakistan has emerged in nearly all major Pakistani languages, including Balochi, English, Pushto, Punjabi, Seraiki, Sindhi, and Urdu,.
+Over a big time of period a body of literature unique to Pakistan has emerged in nearly all major Pakistani languages, including Urdu, English, Punjabi, Pushto, Balochi, Sindhi, and Seraiki.

+There have been many bibliographies and biographical dictionaries documenting Pakistani writers, including the Ahl-i-Qalam Directory published by the Pakistan Academy of Letters and often revised, in its 2010 edition including 3,500 writers but only those alive at that time.

 History

 The nature of Pakistani literature soon after independence aroused controversy among writers due to its being centred heavily on the negative events related to the independence movement.
 According to Gilani Kamran (GC University), Pakistani literature was expected to take a new direction along with the new state of Pakistan at this point, but did not immediately meet this expectation.

-Saadat Hassan Manto (1912–1955), a prominent writer of short stories of South Asia, produced great literature out of the events relating to the India-Pakistan independence.
+Saadat Hassan Manto (1912–1955), a prominent writer of short stories of South Asia writing mainly in Urdu, produced great literature out of the events relating to the India-Pakistan independence.
 His literature is considered to be progressive in its tone and spirit.
 According to several critics it had not only evolved its own identity but also had played a significant role in documenting the hardships and hopes of Pakistan in the latter part of the 20th century.

 Today, Pakistani literature has taken a shape of its own by depicting the complex class system and the common man.
 It also has evolved in merging Urdu literary forms and English literature leading to experimentation.
 Many writers of fiction borrow from English and vice versa.

 Pakistani literature's main official platform is the Pakistan Academy of Letters, whose work is overseen by a Board of Governors.